sosercodes/spring-postgres-jpa-onetomany/README.md

 }
 ```

-Here's a basic example of how a our integration test using REST Assured might look:
+Here's a basic example of how a integration test using REST Assured might look:

 ```java
 @Import(TestcontainersConfiguration.class)